Darkelf2024/Darkelf-Browser/README.md

 ## Known Issues & Future Improvements

 ### 1. Adblockparser Accuracy

 - **Problem**: The **adblockparser** tool is not 100% accurate in identifying and blocking all ads and trackers.

-- **Details**:
+### Other Issues
 - The scope of tracker/ad lists needs expansion to include newer or lesser-known domains.
 - Some rules are skipped or misapplied in edge cases.
 - Dynamically loaded content or obfuscated ads pose detection challenges.
+- ContextMenu is in the process of being fixed with right-clicking.
+- Hotkeys with Mac have a known issue - Fix in progress.

 ### 2. Suggestions for Improvement
 - Continuously update and refine filter lists by collaborating with community-maintained projects.